 High level overview

-• Tues 21 April – no agenda but our base is F&L sleeping hotels beside Antwerp Centraal station & some may meet for dinner.
+- Tues 21 April – No Agenda.
+Our base is F&L sleeping hotels beside Antwerp Centraal station & some will eat together 19:30.

 International participants